Compare Rates and Save On Life Insurance

 Simplified issue life insurance doesn’t require a medical exam.
-This makes it a good fit for people with serious health complications or those who don’t like invasive procedures in medical exams, like needles.
+This makes it a good fit for people with serious health complications or those who dislike invasive medical exam procedures.

-Applicants do still have to answer some health questions.
-This type of life insurance is typically more expensive than policies that require a medical exam but may be the only type of life insurance that people with serious health issues qualify for.
+Applicants still have to answer some health questions.
+Simplified issue life insurance is typically more expensive than policies that require a medical exam, but it may be one of the few types of life insurance that people with serious health issues qualify for.

-Simplified issue life insurance is a type of life insurance that does not require a medical exam.
+Simplified issue life insurance is a type of life insurance that doesn't require a medical exam.

 While simplified issue life insurance doesn’t require an exam, insurers may still reject applicants.